runemalm/AF.AgentFramework/README.md

 ## Philosophy

 - **Open for extension, closed for modification**
   Add new tools, policies, memory stores, or middlewares without touching the core.
-- **Minimal kernel**
+- **Minimal agent**
   Just the agent loop and a handful of stable abstractions.
 - **Composable**
   Everything else is pluggable: swap in your own LLM policy, vector memory, or tracing middleware.

 ## Example: add a tool